j7k6/docs.j7k6.org/_posts/2018-01-31-vim-delete-comments-blank-lines.md

 ---
 layout: post
-title: "Delete all Commented and Blank Lines"
+title: "Delete all Commented and Blank Lines in Vim"
 tags: [vim]
 ---